AnneSWarlaumont/infant-vocal-foraging/Ritwika_code/LENA_data_analysis/readme.md

 This directory contains files to analyse all the recordings as labelled by LENA.
-Run the files in generating_data_files before running files here.
+Run the files in generating_matfiles before running files here.
 Within this directory, run these first (in no particular order):

 - adresp_stepsizepattern_onevoc.m